-This blog post covers objective 2.2 (Map service dependencies) of the VCAP6.5-DCV Design exam.
+This blog post covers objective 2.3 (Build availability requirements into a vSphere 6.x logical design) of the VCAP6.5-DCV Design exam.
 It is based on the VMware Certified Advanced Professional 6.5 in Data Center Virtualization Design (3V0-624) Exam Preparation Guide (last update August 2017).

 The necessary skills and abilities are documented in the exam prep guide for the older VCAP6-DCV Design exam (3V0-622).
 I think they also apply to the current version of the exam:

 - Evaluate which logical availability services can be used with a given vSphere solution

 - Describe the concept of redundancy and the risks associated with single points of failure

 - Determine availability component of service level agreements (SLAs) and service level management processes